grafana/grafana/docs/sources/administration/preferences/change-grafana-theme.md

 # Change Grafana UI theme

-In Grafana, you can the UI them used in the Settings or Preferences.
-You can set the UI theme for the server, an organization, a team, or your personal user account.
-This topic provides instructions for each task.
+In Grafana, you can modify the UI theme configured in the Settings or Preferences.
+Set the UI theme for the server, an organization, a team, or your personal user account using the instructions in this topic.

 {{< docs/shared "preferences/some-tasks-require-permissions.md" >}}